oinam/notes/life/how-to-assess-someones-character.md

-# How to assess someone’s character
+# How to assess someone's character

 1. Listen to what they don't talk about.
 2. Pay attention to the questions they ask.